grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 The Network layer renders a network graph.
 This layer supports the same [data format supported by the node graph visualization](ref:data-format) with the addition of [geospatial data](#location-mode) included in the nodes data.
 The geospatial data is used to locate and render the nodes on the map.

-{{< figure src="/media/docs/grafana/screenshot-grafana-10-1-geomap-network-layer-v2.png" max-width="750px" caption="Geomap network layer" >}}
+{{< figure src="/media/docs/grafana/screenshot-grafana-10-1-geomap-network-layer-v2.png" max-width="750px" alt="Geomap network layer" >}}

+You can convert node graph data to a network layer:
-{{< video-embed src="/media/docs/grafana/screen-recording-10-1-geomap-network-layer-from-node-graph.mp4" max-width="750px" caption="Node graph to Geomap network layer" >}}
+{{< video-embed src="/media/docs/grafana/screen-recording-10-1-geomap-network-layer-from-node-graph.mp4" max-width="750px" alt="Node graph to Geomap network layer" >}}

 <!-- prettier-ignore-start -->
 | Option | Description |